chatsimple

 Read More

-The Age Cafe: Third Friday of each month from 10am-noon at the Bandon Public Library.
+Age Cafe: Friday, April 18 from 10am-12pm at the Bandon Public Library.
 Lively conversations with fellow community members featuring discussion topics centered around aging well.
 For ages 19-99+.
-Next event, Jan 17.

 Healthy Living - Classes